Skip to Content

 Ground Cinnamon

-I prefer to use Sea Salt or Kosher salt.
+Salt-Use Sea Salt or Kosher salt.
 If you use table salt it can impart an off flavor in recipes when cooking with it.
-You will need 1/4 teaspoon of salt.

 Adding in sugar